WalkerCodeRanger/ExhaustiveMatching/README.md

 ExhaustiveMatching.Analyzer adds exhaustive matching to C# switch statements.

-*Get compiler errors when you leave out a case in a switch statement.* Mark which switch statements should have exhaustive matching by throwing an exception in the default case.
+*Get compiler errors for missing cases in a switch statement.* Mark which switch statements should have exhaustive matching by throwing an exception in the default case.
 Exhaustive matching works not just for enums, but for classes and interfaces.
 Turn them into [discriminated unions (aka sum types)](https://en.wikipedia.org/wiki/Tagged_union) by marking them with the `Closed` attribute and listing the cases.
 ExhaustiveMatching.Analyzer goes beyond what other languages support by handling full inheritance hierarchies.

 ## Exhaustive Matching for C\#